mesrenyamedogbe/made-in-ghana/README.md

 # <p align="center"> Made in Ghana :ghana: </p>

 A curated awesome list of tech folks, resources, communities and more by Ghanaians.

+If you are interested in contributing, kindly read the [contribution guideline](https://github.com/mesrenyamedogbe/made-in-ghana/blob/main/contributing.md).

 # Communities